 For a very long time Oudekraal seemed to a be secret, mystical place on the Western slopes of Table Mountain.
-Once a location to dance parties, this elusive braai and beach area remained a secret until I eventually managed to get to the other side of the mountain and enjoy the magic of the national park myself.
-Today, it is one of my favourite places to visit.
+Once a location to dance parties, this elusive braai and beach area remained a secret until I eventually grabbed my braai grid, ice lollies and cozzie and made a point of visiting.
+Today, it’s one of my favourite places to visit within the Mother City.
+Here’s our local guide to Oudekraal:

 Where is Oudekraal?